 9.)
 Fly past Everest

-The two main companies that offer this are Buddha Air and Yeti Airlines that fly from Kathmandu Airport itself.
-On a clear day, you’ll see Everest without having to take that incredibly long adventure.
+The two main companies that offer this are Buddha Air and Yeti Airlines which fly from Kathmandu Airport itself.

 10.)
 Gorge on momos